mlecicki/Scalable_Demand_Forecasting_And_Safety_Stocks_Modelling/Scalable_Demand_Forecasting.md

 ![](Scalable_Demand_Forecasting_files/figure-gfm/unnamed-chunk-31-1.png)<!-- -->

-Above plot confirms negative BIAS in Netherlands and Denmark and presence of positive BIAS in UK over majority of test horizon. <br/>
-Errors in other market oscillate around 0, which indicates that there’s no major problem with BIAS.<br/>
+Above plot confirms negative BIAS in Netherlands and Denmark and presence of positive BIAS in UK and presence of negative BIAS in Greece over majority of test horizon. <br/> Errors in other market oscillate around 0, which indicates that there’s no major problem with BIAS.<br/>

 Evaluation of models from BIAS perspective is not possible in modeltime library simply because we’re restricted by available metrics.<br/> We